 ‘Think Big’ referred to a bundle of energy-related projects promoted by Robert Muldoon’s government in the late 1970s.
 They were intended to save on imports and remove dependence on agricultural products.
 Several projects involved the use of Māui gas, which was used for methanol, ammonia-urea and synthetic petrol.
 The oil refinery at Whāngārei, the Tīwai Point aluminium smelter and the steel works at Glenmore were extended, and there was electrification of much of the North Island main trunk rail line.
 With the fall in the world price of oil in the mid-1980s the programme proved less successful than promised.

 Diversification: the 1970s

-With the staple export of ‘processed grass’ under threat, the New Zealand export sector diversified into horticultural, forestry, fish, energy exports, tourist and other services, as well as general manufacturing (mainly to Australia).
+With the staple export of ‘processed grass’ under threat, the New Zealand export sector diversified into horticultural, forestry, fishing, energy exports, tourist and other services, as well as general manufacturing (mainly to Australia).
 Meanwhile, more sophisticated farm exports added value – for example, wool carpets were being produced.
 The new products also meant new markets, an effect reinforced when Britain joined the European Union in 1973, blocking off the traditional markets.
 It has been calculated that between 1965 and 1980, New Zealand achieved the greatest external diversification of all rich OECD countries, both by commodity and destination concentration.
 Nevertheless the exports remained specialised, and not all efforts succeeded.
-The Think Big idea of using gas from the Māui field as the basis for a petrochemical industry largely failed, when the price of oil fell in the mid-1980s.
+The Think Big idea of using gas from the Māui field as the basis for a petrochemical industry largely failed when the price of oil fell in the mid-1980s.